Illustration of a person sitting at their work desk resting their head on their laptop. © Recipes for Wellbeing

 • The organisation builds mental health awareness into all induction programmes.

-Step 5 – Managing mental health
+Step 5 – Manage mental health

 • The organisation takes a pro-active approach to ending mental health stigma in the workplace.